router-resources/ERC20-Cookbook/README.md

 ## `Initiating the Contract`

-For initiating the smart contract named "CrossChainNFT", the contract imports four external contracts :-
+For initiating the smart contract named "CrossChainERC20", the contract imports four external contracts :-

 1. **ICrossTalkApplication.sol**